Generalizing Cographs to 2-Cographs: Introduction

 \begin{theorem} A graph $G$ is a cograph if and only if $G$ does not contain the path $P_4$ on four vertices as an induced subgraph. \end{theorem}

-In other words, $P_4$ is the unique non-cograph with the property that every proper induced subgraph of $P_4$ is a cograph.
-The main result of the paper identifies non-$2$-cographs that are minimal in a certain natural sense.

-In Section 2, we show that $2$-cographs can be recursively defined and are closed under taking induced minors.
-We also generalize cographs to $k$-cographs for $k$ exceeding two and note that, in that case, the class of $k$-cographs is not closed under contraction.
+In Section 2, we show that $2$-cographs can be recursively defined, that every induced minor of a $2$-cograph is also a $2$-cograph, and that the complement of every $2$-cograph is also a $2$-cograph.
 In addition, we correct a result of Akiyama and Harary \cite{harary} that had claimed to characterize when the complement of a $2$-connected graph is $2$-connected.

-In Section 3, we show that, in contrast to Theorem \ref{cographs_characterisation}, the class of non-$2$-cographs for which every proper induced minor is a $2$-cograph is infinite.
-This prompts us to determine those non-$2$-cographs whose complements are also induced-minor-minimal non-$2$-cographs.
-The following is the main result of the paper.
-Its proof occupies most of Section 3.
+Because the class of $2$-cographs is closed under induced minors, our initial goal was to find all non-$2$-cographs with the property that every proper induced minor is a $2$-cograph.
+But, as we show in Section $3$, in contrast to Theorem \ref{cographs_characterisation}, there are infinitely many such non-$2$-cographs.
+However, we were able to determine all infinite families of such graphs.
+For all $k \geq 1$, let $M_k$ and $N_k$ be the graphs shown in Figures \ref{3_deletable_vertices} and \ref{4_deletable_vertices}, respectively.
+Let $M_k'$ and $N_k'$ be obtained from $M_k$ and $N_k$ by adding the edge $st$.
+Further, let $N_k''$ be the graph obtained from $N_k'$ by adding the edge $uz$; let $L_k$ be the graph shown in Figure $\ref{2_deletable_vertices}$; and, for all $j \geq 0$, let $F_j$ be the graph shown in Figure $\ref{James_new}$.
+The next two theorems are the main results of the paper.

+\begin{theorem} Let $G$ be a graph that is not a $2$-cograph such that every proper induced minor of $G$ is a $2$-cograph.
+Then